CrazyWillBear/concrete-greeter/README.md

 ## Prerequisites
 - A Linux machine
+- Some shell with an rc file (such as zsh or bash)

 ## How to install
 Run `install.sh` and add `concrete-greeter` to the top of your shell's rc file (~/.zshrc, ~/.bashrc, etc).